gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 - `route`: accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of:
     - `name`: An optional name for the route.
     - `visibility`: An optional visibility indicator for the route.
-Values are `public` or `authenticated`.
+Accepted values are `"public"` or `"authenticated"`.
 - `options`: An optional object literal of options:
     - `hoist`: An optional boolean value to register the route at the root of the router.
 The default value is `false`.
     - `parentPath`: An optional path of a parent route to register this new route under.